martinescardo/HoTTEST-Summer-School/Agda-Lecture-Notes/README.md

---
-Martin Escardo
+Martin Escardo.
 Notes originally written for the module "Advanced Functional Programming" at the School of Computer Science of the University of Birmingham, UK.
---

 ## [Agda manual](https://agda.readthedocs.io/en/latest/)

 ## [Lecture Notes](files)